AtomMe/Quant.Strategy/stock/Price-Limit-Strategy/README.md

 * **Entry**
 	*  If a stock reaches the price-up limit three times continuously, We will mark it.
 And once it reach the price-up limit, we will buy it.
 * **Exit**
 	* All holding stocks will be sold in the next trading day.
-They should be sold as least 10:00 AM.
+They should be sold at least 10:00 AM.
 ## Result
 * **Net Value of the Porfolio**